MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 # R Server 9.1 Installation for Linux Systems

 Microsoft R Server is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers and clusters.
 The server runs on a wide range of computing platforms, including Linux.
-For a description of R Server components, benefits, and usage scenarios, see [Introduction to R Server](rserver.md).
-For information about the latest release, see [What's New in R Server](rserver-whats-new.md).

 This article explains how to install Microsoft R Server 9.1.0 on a standalone Linux server that has an internet connection.
+If your server has restrictions on internet access, see the instructions for an [offline installation](rserver-install-windows-offline.md).

 If you previously installed version 9.0.1, it will be replaced with the 9.1.0 version.
 An 8.x version can run side-by-side 9.x, unaffected by the new installation.

 ## System requirements

-+ Operating system must be a supported version of Linux on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
-Itanium-architecture chips (also known as IA-64) are not supported.
++ Operating system must be a [supported version of Linux](rserver-install-supported-platforms.md) on a 64-bit with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
+Itanium chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.
-For operating system versions, see [Supported platforms](rserver-install-supported-platforms.md).

 + Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.